ricokaloklo/denmarf/docs/paper.md

 Masked autoregressive flow [@NIPS2017_6c1da886] is a state-of-the-art non-parametric density estimation technique.
 It is based on the idea (known as a normalizing flow) that a simple base probability distribution can be mapped into a complicated target distribution that one wishes to approximate, using a sequence of bijective transformations [@cms/1266935020; @https://doi.org/10.1002/cpa.21423].
-The `denmarf` package provides a `scikit-learn`-like interface for researchers to effortlessly and seamlessly use masked autoregressive flow to evaluate probability densities of a set of data and generate new samples from the data, on either a CPU or a GPU.
+The `denmarf` package provides a `scikit-learn`-like interface in Python for researchers to effortlessly use masked autoregressive flow for density estimation in their applications to evaluate probability densities of a set of data and generate new samples from the data, on either a CPU or a GPU.
+The package also implements logistic transformations to facilitate the fitting of bounded distributions.

 # Statement of need
 <!---